Rudd-O/ansible-samples/roles/distupgrade/README.md

-# Perform a distribution upgrade on your Fedora system
+# Perform a distribution upgrade on your Fedora / Debian system

-This Ansible playbook safely upgrades your Fedora system to the next distribution release.
+This Ansible playbook safely upgrades your Fedora or Debian system to the next distribution release.
 Here are a few noteworthy points:

 * Your root ZFS dataset will be snapshotted prior to the upgrade, if your system has ZFS on root.